endlessm/chromium-browser/tools/gn/docs/reference.md

 ```
   --all
      Prints all paths found rather than just the first one.
+Public paths
+     will be printed first in order of increasing length, followed by
+     non-public paths in order of increasing length.

+  --public
+     Considers only public paths.
+Can't be used with --with-data.

+  --with-data
+     Additionally follows data deps.
+Without this flag, only public and
+     private linked deps will be followed.
+Can't be used with --public.

 ```